AdWerx/cruft-tracker/README.md

 This gem aims to give you a couple tools to make it easier to know what (and how) your code is being used (or not).

 CruftTracker supports Rails versions 5.2 to 6.1 at this time.
-As of now the gem only supports MySQL, but contributions for Postgres other DBMS would be welcome.
+As of now the gem only supports MySQL, but contributions for Postgres or other DBMS would be welcome.

 ## Installation
 Add this line to your application's Gemfile: